jarkkokilpe/web-hashtag-trending/README.md

 * Possibility to change mode to broader averaging (e.g. average of 3, 5, 10 last values etc.) - further data caching with e.g. Redis
 * More detailed trend list per area visible to the infobox
 * Include some website/X post links regarding the event
+* Add OSM support for performance
+* Add the US counties to map to increase the accuracy (depends on woeid accuracy)
+* Add some bigger cities to the map
-* Include AI analysis of some particular event/some area/whole situation of the world
+* Include AI analysis (events/region/situation of the whole world etc.)
 * Add #FEARING map mode - filter chaos/unrest/demostration/war etc. related words from the trends and generate heatmap where this stuff is happening - it is kinda fun but at same time it is the reality
 * With #FEARING mode, the basic mode could be more lighter and when changing to FEAR mode, the theme would get more dark + glowing red heatmap shows up to cover the crisis zones
 * HTTPS not implemented yet